pyoceans/sea-py/src/index.md

 - [octant](https://github.com/hetland/octant): Ocean C-grid model seTup and Analysis Toolkit.
 The toolkit contains general modeling tools for dealing with arrays, diagnosing standard properties, curvilinear grid generation, and interpolation.
 Specific tools are also included for ROMS and GETM.
 - [pyroms](https://github.com/kshedstrom/pyroms): Collection of tools to help with input and output files from the Regional Ocean Modeling System (ROMS).
+- [PySeidon](https://github.com/GrumpyNounours/PySeidon): Suite of tools for the tidal energy community and FVCOM users
+- [PyFVCOM](https://github.com/pwcazenave/PyFVCOM): PyFVCOM is a collection of various tools and utilities which can be used to extract, analyse and plot input and output files from FVCOM.

 ## Mapping Tools